sage-code/eve/manual/keywords.md

 | all      | specify "all" members to be used in current name-space
 | from     | used to bring members into current name-space
 | alias    | usend in import region to give alias to a module
-| given    | establish local scope for any block statement
 | else     | alternative path for when statement
 | cover    | used for switch sections to declare default branch
 | case     | multi-case trial regions